Connect the Signal Cables from Switchgear and Third-Party Auxiliary Products

 switchgear to the UPS.

-IMB (internal maintenance switch)
+IMB (internal maintenance disconnect device)

 Four internal switches UPS: